Skip to main content

 Raising awareness is vital for encouraging positive changes.
 By making small changes and choosing sustainable options, we can all help reduce plastic waste and create a cleaner, healthier world.
 Eliminating single-use plastics is just one step in protecting the environment.

-Five examples of SUPs are plastic bags, straws, cutlery, water bottles, and Styrofoam cups.
+The examples of Single Use Plastics (SUPs) are plastic bags, straws, cutlery, water bottles and Styrofoam cups.

 Which single-use plastics are banned?